deanpatel2/deanpatel2.github.io/interests.md

 Calisthenics is strength training where you use your own bodyweight.
 I like it because I get bored of regular weightlifting and there are many cool movements you can train your body to do with bars alone.
 Plus, it is a very friendly community where everyone wants to help each other out.

 ### Others
+- algo trading
+- leathercraft (so far I have made a passport wallet)
 - barbering
-- futuristic mobility (e.g. hyperloop)
-- algo trading
-- leathercrafting (so far I have made a passport wallet)